Multimode Gaussian steady state engineering in optomechanical systems with a squeezed reservoir: Results

-We now verify the validity of our previous analysis, showing that the steady state of the optomechanical system governed by the quantum Langevin equations~\rp{QLE00} indeed corresponds to a cluster state when the coupling parameters are chosen according to the procedure outlined in Sec.~\ref{Sec:approx}.
-Specifically, we study the preparation of rectangular cluster states of various dimensions.
+\end{itemize} Specifically, we study the preparation of rectangular cluster states of various dimensions.
 For each case, we determine the required optomechanical couplings solving Eqs.~\rp{gJV} and \rp{ovlGG} with the parameters defined by Eqs.~\rp{phiell}–\rp{VV0}.
 We then compute the steady-state correlation matrix of the full model~\rp{QLE00} using standard techniques (see App.~\ref{App:Standard method}).
 To assess the performance of our scheme, we evaluate two key figures of merit: (i) the fidelity between the steady state of the full dynamics and the target cluster state, and (ii) the variances of the nullifiers associated with the desired cluster state, computed with respect to the steady state of the full model (see App.~\ref{App:fidelity-nullifiers}).
-The fidelity tells how close two states are~\cite{spedalieri2013}, while the variance of the nullifiers quantify the strength of the entanglement of the cluster state and is a valuable metric to establish weather the state is usable for fault-tolerance measurement based quantum computation~\cite{menicucci2014,fukui2018,walshe2019}.
-We study systems containing between $6$ modes (the smallest case with N=3, Figs.~\ref{fig1}, \ref{fig2}, and \ref{fig4}) and $18$ modes (the largest case with N=9, Fig.~\ref{fig6}).
+The fidelity tells how close two states are~\cite{spedalieri2013}, while the variance of the nullifiers quantify the strength of the entanglement of the cluster state (the smaller the variance the stronger the entanglement between the various modes) and is a valuable metric to establish whether the state is usable for fault-tolerance measurement based quantum computation~\cite{menicucci2014,fukui2018,walshe2019}.
+We study systems containing between $6$ modes (the smallest case with N=3, Figs.~\ref{fig1}, \ref{fig2}, and \ref{fig4}) and $18$ modes (the largest case with N=9, Fig.~\ref{fig6}), see Fig.~\ref{fig8}.
 For each configuration, we compute the steady-state covariance matrix of the full model, then extract the reduced covariance matrix of the mechanical modes alone, from which the above quantities are evaluated.
 The result presented hereafter are evaluated by setting the detuning of the zero-th mode to $\Delta_0=\omega_0$, indicating that this mode is driven on the red mechanical sideband, and providing a relatively efficient indirect coupling between the squeezed reservoir and the mechanical resonators~\cite{asjad2016a}.
 Moreover, the mechanical frequencies are $\omega_k\sim 1GHz$ consistent with recent multi-mode opto- and electromechanical experiments~\cite{ mercade2021, fiaschi2021, kharel2022, madiot2023a, andersson2022, qiao2023, vonlupke2024 }.
-In Figs.~\ref{fig1}-\ref{fig6} the quality factor is $\omega_k/\gamma_k\sim10^8$ and the temperature $T=10$\,mK.
+In Figs.~\ref{fig1}-\ref{fig6} and \ref{fig8}-\ref{fig10} the quality factor is $\omega_k/\gamma_k\sim10^8$ and the temperature $T=10$\,mK.
 These are relatively demanding values which indicate that the dynamics we are describing is quite sensitive to thermal noise.